chaseruskin/legoHDL/README.md

 _key/value pair_ is accepted with `key="value"` or `key='value'`.

-2. __Make a new project__
+2. __Make a new Block__

-A project can be made directly from legohdl CLI.
+A block can be made directly from legohdl CLI.
 This provides the benefit of adding key information and automatically setting up a developer's preferred project structure through the use of a template.

 The template can be opened and freely edited.